phanx-wow/GridStatusHealTrace/README.txt

 License
 ----------

-Copyright (c) 2010-2014 A. Mordecai (Akkorian) and Phanx.
+Copyright (c) 2010-2014 Akkorian and Phanx.
 All rights reserved.
 See the accompanying LICENSE file for information about the conditions under which redistribution and modification may be allowed.